Special offer valid until 31 December 2022, please contact us for more details !

-The Qsep100™ is a small, simple and user friendly bench top capillary gel electrophoresis (CGE) system integrated with a high sensitivity LED-induced fluorescence (LEDIF) detector with an easily-replaceable gel cartridge and 96-well auto-sampler.
+The Qsep100™ is a small, simple and user friendly bench top capillary gel electrophoresis (CE) system integrated with a high sensitivity LED-induced fluorescence detector with an easily-replaceable gel cartridge and 96-well auto-sampler.

 This product is no longer in stock